hewisaurus/PrancingTurtle/GettingStarted.md

 public const string Admin = "PTAdminUsers";
 ```

 then you'd need to add a record to the **UserGroup** table, with the name **PTAdminUsers** and then give your test account access by adding a record into **UserGroupMembership** that links the two together.
+By default it's set to **AdminUsers** and there is a UserGroup in the database that matches this - so you don't have to change it if you don't want to.

 #### Web project